crazym/learngit/readme.txt

 Ha! try stage concept, insert at 3rd line hmm, one more line
-Creating a new branch is quick and simple
+Creating a new branch is quick and simple switched to a new branch dev, no-ff vs fast forward